xabirizar9/BPMtoHyperledger/README.md

 # BPMtoHyperledger

 In order to run this code, you will need to have installed the hyperledger fabric test network.
+For this, run

+curl -sSL https://bit.ly/2ysbOFE | bash -s

+in the desired directory.

-This should install in a directory a folder named "fabric-samples".
-On this same folder, create a new folder where you will save all the chaincode related files (this repository).
+This should create a new directory inside the current one named "fabric-samples".
+On the folder where you save "fabric-samples", create a new folder where you will save all the chaincode related files (this repository).

+Your setup should look like this, for example:

+hyperledger-fabric/fabric-samples/
+hyperledger-fabric/pizza-cc

 Then, go to